MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/fine-tuning-studio.md

 :::image type="content" source="../media/fine-tuning/studio-training-data.png" alt-text="Screenshot of the Training data pane for the Create custom model wizard in Azure OpenAI Studio." lightbox="../media/fine-tuning/studio-training-data.png":::

-- If your training data is already uploaded to the service, select **Choose dataset**.
+- If your training data is already uploaded to the service, select **Files from Azure OpenAI Connection**.

-   - Select the file from the list shown in the **Training data** pane.
+   - Select the file from the dropdown list shown.

 - To upload new training data, use one of the following options: